dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/ImportAndActivateSDKInAndroidStudio.md

 ![mainActivity](../../images/tutorials-and-samples/Android/ImportAndActivateSDKInAndroidStudio/mainActivity.png)

-Then add `import dji.sdk.SDKManager.DJISDKManager;` at the bottom of the import classes section as shown below:
+Then add `import dji.sdk.sdkmanager.DJISDKManager;` at the bottom of the import classes section as shown below:

 ~~~java
 package com.dji.importSDKDemo;